peterhinch/micropython-async/v3/docs/TUTORIAL.md

  delay instance has timed out.

-In this example a `Delay_ms` instance is created with the default duration of 1s.
+In this example a `Delay_ms` instance is created with the default duration of 1 sec.
 It is repeatedly triggered for 5 secs, preventing the callback from running.
 One second after the triggering ceases, the callback runs.

 ```python